equinor/appsec-fundamentals-authn-authz-cs/docs/content/intro.md

 * Give an introduction to the basics of modern web/api A&A
 * Explore RFC (specs) and Equinor Azure Implementation (⚡️)
-* Explore code & test automation for selected A&A scenarios
+* Explore code & tests for selected A&A scenarios
 * Insights into threats and security best current practices (BCP)

 Throughout the workshop we will discuss security issues, good practices and share experiences between the participants.
 This last part may be the most important one.